micmejia/bible-dump/AMPC/Numbers/Num 20.md

-And Moses lifted up his hand and with his rod he smote the rock [^a]twice.
+And Moses lifted up his hand and with his rod he smote the rock twice.
 And the water came out abundantly, and the congregation drank, and their livestock.